camunda/camunda-docs/versioned_docs/version-8.4/components/concepts/process-instance-modification.md

   and the processing of the tasks could override variables.

 The process instance doesn't detect these situations.
 It is up to you to apply suitable modifications.

+When in doubt, we recommend testing your modification on a non-production cluster or using [Zeebe process test](../../apis-tools/java-client/zeebe-process-test.md).